N4M154/TrigFactor/README.md

     git clone https://github.com/N4M154/TrigFactor.git
     ```

-2. Install dependencies (in the client folder):
+2. Install dependencies (in the root):
     ```bash
     npm install
     ```

 ## Running the Application

-1. Start the program (in the client folder):
+1. Start the program (in the root):
     ```bash
     npm run dev
     ```